usalmasyeda/Salma_Syeda_WEB601Assignments_Travelitinerary/README.txt

 -> Added content in the content-card.ts, .html and .css files -> Add component in the actual app .html for it to display the content -> To run the application we used the command (ng serve)

+Steps for Assignment 2:

+-> Deleted ContentList class implementation for the Content-card -> Deleted content-list.ts helper file.
+-> Created a new component called Content-list
+-> In the Content-list componenet, Defined an array of 5 content item's.
+-> Used an ngFor directive in Content-list's html file -> Displayed 5 content cards by passing in the values from the content array -> Made the required css changes for the content array -> Display works